landaro/dotfiles/README.md

 ***Disclaimer:*** This repo is currently setup up as a backup for a single instance, so there is no use of tagging and/or host specific settings in use.
 We may refine this later.

+## Deprecation Note

+*I am moving to a chezmoi setup.
+This is preserved to facilitate the migration, and then archived for reference purposes.
+Actual dotfile content found here is therefore going to be stale!*

 ## Setup

 1. Establish PKI git access to github.com (install git, create keypair, etc.)